-Thank you visit today to The Circumlocution Office.
+Thank you for your visit today to The Circumlocution Office.
 At the Circumlocution Office we look at the life and times of one of history’s great writers, Charles Dickens who lived from 1812 – 1870.

 Charles Dickens was an English writer and social critic.
 He is regarded as one of the greatest novelist of the Victorian period and the creator of some of the world’s most memorable fictional characters, such as:

 Even though he was born over two centuries ago, Dickens’s work transcends his time, language and culture.
 To this day, his work continue to inspire popular culture, including television, film, art and literature and he remains a massive contemporary influence throughout the world.

 Charles Dickens created some of the world’s most memorable fictional characters such as Fagin, the leader of the gang of child thieves who teach Oliver Twist how to pick pockets; Ebenezer Scrooge, the miserly focal character of A Christmas Carol; Wilkins Micawber, the feckless, struggling but charming and eternally optimistic man who works with the greedy Uriah Heep in David Copperfield and Samuel Pickwick, the retired businessman and founder of the Pickwick Club who embarks on a series of adventures with friends Snodgrass, Tupman, Winkle and servant Sam Weller.